 Associate Director, Technical Services

 Rafal Knap is the Director of Aseptic and Thermal Processing at IEH.
 Mr. Knap earned his M.S. in Food Science and his B.S. in Microbiology from the University of British Columbia.
 Knap uses his extensive experience in microbiology, conventional thermal, and aseptic processing to design and manage complex validation projects of aseptic processing and packing equipment.
-In addition, in this current role he provides technical assistance to food industry companies in areas of thermal food processing (as a “Process Authority”) and food safety (low/high-acid foods, aseptic food products, food microbiology, risk assessment, GMPs, QC/QA issues and re-call assistance).
-Prior to working at IEH, Knap worked for a number of years for both the National Food Processors Association (NFPA) and the National Food Laboratory, Inc. (NFL).
-His role included providing consulting services to clients in the areas of thermal processing, food safety, new technologies and on issues pertaining to food microbiology, food safety, risk assessment, food processing equipment and process design.
+In addition, he provides technical assistance to food industry companies in areas of thermal food processing (as a “Process Authority”) and food safety (low/high-acid foods, aseptic food products, food microbiology, risk assessment, GMPs, QC/QA issues and re-call assistance).
+Prior to working at IEH, Knap worked for the National Food Processors Association and the National Food Laboratory.
+His roles included providing consulting services to clients in the areas of thermal processing, food safety, new technologies and on issues pertaining to food microbiology, food safety, risk assessment, food processing equipment and process design.

-Dr. Nadala is a microbiologist (with specialization in virology) and leads the Special Projects/Validations Group at the IEH Laboratories and Consulting Group.
+Dr. Lourdes Nadala is a microbiologist and leads the Special Projects and Validations Group at IEH.
 She earned her Ph.D. in Microbiology from the University of Hawaii, her M.S. in Microbiology, and B.S. in Biology from the University of the Philippines-Los Baños.
-Dr. Nadala also did her UNESCO Post-Graduate Course at the University of Tokyo.
-Dr. Nadala is primarily in-charge of planning and implementation of protocol validations for accreditation and client requirements.
-She also plans, monitors and writes summaries on special projects for clients and R&D activities related to food microbiology.
-Dr. Nadala has over 30 years of experience in microbial systematics, culture preservation and culture collection management, food safety testing, regulatory affairs and quality management systems (ISO 9001, ISO Guide 34, ISO 170025, ISO 13485), IVD regulations (CE marking), validation studies and clinical trials.
+Dr. Nadala also did her UNESCO Post-Graduate Course in Microbiology at the University of Tokyo and Osaka University.
+Dr. Nadala is primarily in charge of the design and implementation of method validations for certification and meeting client requirements.
+She also plans, monitors and writes summaries on special projects for clients and for research and development projects related to food microbiology.
+Dr. Nadala has over 30 years of experience in microbial systematics, culture preservation and culture collection management, regulatory affairs and quality management systems (ISO 9001, ISO Guide 34, ISO 170025, ISO 13485), IVD regulations (CE marking), validation studies and clinical trials.
 She has authored peer-reviewed articles, including chapters in books and prepared technical submissions for CE marking and AOAC PTM certifications.

 Vice President, Agricultural Products